Standard enthalpy change of ionisation

 3. Expand the cycle in a stepwise manner to include every standard enthalpy change.

 4. Draw the Born-Haber cycle energy diagram starting with the reactants of the standard enthalpy change of formation of the compound and ending with the ionic compound.
+There is no strict rule regarding what must be on the left or right side of the cycle, provided that the steps are shown sequentially and the arrow directions correctly reflect the signs of the enthalpy changes.

 5. Sum the magnitude of enthalpies on each side of the cycle and equate them to find ΔHlatto.